TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/038 Using the Popup.md

 This is no longer needed, as the user is taken away from the page.
 You may remove this.

-Instead, we must set the `showModal` to `true`, so they try block looks like this:
+Instead, we must set the `showModal` to `true`, so the try block looks like this:
 ```csharp
 try
 {